When your furnace won’t start, doing your own furnace repair in Rapid City, South Dakota, can feel overwhelming.

 - Turn the switch to the “off” position.

-If you have followed the guide twice and the pilot light still won’t light or keep ignited, contact us at 605-206-3915 for furnace service.
+If you have followed the instructions twice and the pilot light still won’t light or stay lit, call us at 605-206-3915 for furnace service.

 Try turning on another gas appliance.
 If it doesn’t work, your natural gas service could be turned off, or you could be out of propane.